pcrock-thmdo/docker-intro/slides.md

 A middle ground between physical and virtual servers

-* Like living in a jail cell
+* Less like the Matrix, more like a jail cell
 * _Very low_ overhead
     * it's just a normal process, with restrictions
 * _Pretty good_ compartmentalization